MehwishSameer/DocCluster/README.md

 # K-mean-Clustering
-This project focuses on document clustering using the K-Means algorithm.
-The objective is to cluster a given dataset and evaluate the results using the external measure of Purity.
-The Purity metric is calculated by determining the most common class within each cluster and summing the counts, then dividing by the total number of documents.
+This project performs document clustering using TF-IDF-weighted Word2Vec and evaluates the clustering results.
+It includes preprocessing steps, feature engineering, TF-IDF clustering, TF-IDF weighted Word2Vec representation, Doc2Vec extension, dimensionality reduction using PCA, and K-Means clustering.
+The code also provides evaluation metrics such as purity and silhouette score.